-+MCB2004, Microbiology
++MCB2004, Microbiology 3 hrs., 3 crs.

 Prerequisites: Satisfactory reading scores on the Florida College-Level Entry Placement Test or completion of REA0017 with a minimum grade of "C," and 3 hrs. biology or 3 hrs. chemistry.
 Corequisite: MCB2004L.
 The study of bacteria, molds, yeast, and other microorganisms.
 Emphasis is on distribution, spread, culturing, identification, classification, and the role of these microorganisms in human diseases.
 This course is not intended for biology majors.